KyberNetwork/developer-portal/faqs.md

 You may refer to the [various deposit & withdrawals section](#various-deposit--withdrawal-scenarios) to see how the pool member's stake is affected.

-## Technical FAQs (Pool Masters)
+## Technical FAQs (Pool Operators / Representatives)
 ### 1. How do I obtain the list of pool members who delegated their stakes to me?
 You will have to listen for the `Delegated` event emitted.
 Kyber will also provide an API for the list of pool members.

 ### 2. How do I make use of the `getRawStakerData` and `getStakerData` functions to calculate the stake and reward distribution for my pool members?
-Let us look at a simple example of 1 pool master, with 2 pool members who delegated their stakes to him.
+Let us look at a simple example of 1 pool operator, with 2 pool members who delegated their stakes to him.

 #### Epoch 9
-- Pool master `0xMASTER`, 1000 KNC stake
+- Pool operator `0xOPERATOR`, 1000 KNC stake
 - Pool member `0xUSER1`, 1500 KNC stake
 - Pool member `0xUSER2`, 2500 KNC stake

 #### Epoch 10
-Pool master voted for all campaigns
+Pool operator voted for all campaigns

 #### Reward distribution for epoch 10
-- Call `getRawStakerData` for the pool master.
+- Call `getRawStakerData` for the pool operator.
 - Call `getStakerData` for each pool member.
 ```
 // getRawStakerData(staker, epoch) and getStakerData(staker, epoch)